HumanSignal/label-studio/README.md

 ### Input

 Input should be JSON formatted.
-All the files that you want to label are expected to be hosted somewhere and provided as an URL in the JSON.
-The example backend server can process other formats, but it converts any format into the JSON as a result.
+All the files that you want to label are expected to be hosted somewhere and provided as an URL to the JSON.
+The example backend server can process other formats, but it converts any format into JSON.

 ### Output

-Output is JSON.
-Overall strucutre is the following:
+The output is JSON.
+Overall structure is the following:

 ```json
 {